Why you need to file early

 When a defendant’s actions are found to be intentional, egregious, and harmful, punitive damages may be awarded to punish them as a means to deter future similar acts.
 Delaware law allows punitive damages in some cases when harm and intent are proven.

-Delaware accident victims should consult with an attorney after an accident.
+Delaware accident victims should consult with an accident attorney in Delaware after an accident.
 Legal counsel will be able to represent victims in court, objectively speak for them against an insurance company’s legal team and take steps toward a fair monetary award.